LunarTulip/basalt-ebook-reader/README.md

 # Basalt eBook Reader

-A work-in-progress eBook reader for Firefox.
-Built with [epub.js](https://github.com/futurepress/epub.js).
+A work-in-progress eBook reader browser extension, initially targeting Firefox.
+Development roadmap at [Roadmap.md](docs/Roadmap.md).
 More detail to be added.